arc-language/core-parser/PACKAGE.md

 	// EnterAllocaExpression is called when entering the allocaExpression production.
 	EnterAllocaExpression(c *AllocaExpressionContext)

+	// EnterSyscallExpression is called when entering the syscallExpression production.
+	EnterSyscallExpression(c *SyscallExpressionContext)

 	// ExitCompilationUnit is called when exiting the compilationUnit production.
 	ExitCompilationUnit(c *CompilationUnitContext)